r4nd0m6uy/teleporter/README.md

     destination name
 * Add locked teleporters that are only visible in the destination list for the owner
-* Don't drop a teleporter pad, it will become invisible
 * Code optimisation